SQLite

 Use the MCP Inspector dashboard to interact with the SQLite database the same way that an AI agent would:

-npx @modelcontextprotocol/inspector uvx mcp-sqlite path/to/titanic.db --metadata path/to/titanic.yml
+npx @modelcontextprotocol/inspector uvx mcp-sqlite sample/titanic.db --metadata sample/titanic.yml

-metadata is compatible with the Datasette metadata file, you can also explore your data with Datasette:
+Since mcp-sqlite metadata is compatible with the Datasette metadata file, you can also explore your data with Datasette:

-uvx datasette serve path/to/titanic.db --metadata path/to/titanic.yml
+uvx datasette serve sample/titanic.db --metadata sample/titanic.yml

 Compatibility with Datasette allows both AI agents and humans to easily explore the same local data!

-, this was a resource instead of a tool, but resources are not as widely supported, so it got turned into a tool.
+mcp-sqlite, this was a resource instead of a tool, but resources are not as widely supported, so it got turned into a tool.

-If you have a usecase for the catalog as a resource, open an issue and we'll bring it back!usage: mcp-sqlite [-h] -m METADATA [-p PREFIX] [-v] sqlite_file
+If you have a usecase for the catalog as a resource, open an issue and we'll bring it back!usage: mcp-sqlite [-h] [-m METADATA] [-p PREFIX] [-v] sqlite_file

 CLI command to start an MCP server for interacting with SQLite data.